“Every inch of the interior is interesting

 Simon Jenkins: Thousand Best Houses

-One of the most extraordinary houses in Suffolk, the grand Georgian facade of Wingfield College conceals a rare mediaeval survival: the remnants of a chantry college of priests, complete with a cloister walk and a Great Hall from 1362.
+One of the most extraordinary house and gardens in Suffolk, the grand Georgian façade of Wingfield College conceals a rare mediaeval survival: the remnants of a chantry college of priests, complete with a cloister walk and a Great Hall from 1362.
 It is part of the history of education in England and a reflection of the great wealth and power of mediaeval East Anglia.